PagerTree/pt4-docusaurus/learn/docker/storage.md

 ### How to Mount a Docker Volume?

-To [mount a Docker volume](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag), you can use the `-v` or `--volume` flag with the `docker run` command, specifying the volume name and mount path within the container.&#x20;
+To [mount a Docker volume](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag), you can use the `-v` or `--volume` flag with the `docker run` command, specifying the volume name and mount path within the container.

 ```bash
 docker run -d \